yinrouni/System/Assignment1_ShellScript_Assembly/part2/README.md

 1. The static instruction count is the number of instruction the program has.It can analyze the program without running it.
 As a result, it will be take less time to complete and it's more efficient.

 Con:
 1. It's hard to detect the errors in the program, and the result is just an approximation.
 For example you have a loop in your program then some instructions get executed more than once.
 Also, in the presence of branches, some instructions may not be executed at all.
-It will lead to a huge difference for the actual number of instructions executed.
+It will lead to a huge difference from the actual number of instructions executed.

 ## Dyanmic Analysis